 The one bad thing about Wix is that you can’t really embed a video in your product descriptions.

-Shopify: product presentation and features – the bad thing about Shopify is that it allows you to have only 3 product attributes – size, color, and material.
+The bad thing about Shopify is that it allows you to have only 3 product attributes – size, color, and material.

 You can’t really add any news ones which could such if you’re selling items that you’d like to define by more criteria.